 Basically, blue light can sabotage sleep.
-It is hard (re: impossible) to avoid it completely but there are ways to limit exposure.
+It is hard (read: impossible) to avoid it completely but there are ways to limit exposure.

 Simply dimming the lights or having fewer on makes a difference but I recommend using salt lamps or natural beeswax candles once the sun goes down (Wellness Mama has a great post detailing the many benefits of salt lamps).
 The soothing orange glow from a salt lamp or candle creates a relaxed atmosphere to help prepare for restful sleep.

-3. No screens at least an hour before bed
+Natural Sleep Tips #3.
+No screens at least an hour before bed (Or, blue-light blockers)

 This does fall under the previous suggestion but because of the prevalence of technology in pretty much everyone’s life, it bears addressing separately.
 Also: the light from devices, tablets in particular, is extra disruptive to melatonin levels.

-And I’m going to admit right now that I don’t do this.
-With two kids under 4, the only chance I have to spend quality time with the internet (or relaxing in front of a movie with my husband) is right before I go to bed.
+To be honest – I’m going to admit right now that I’m terrible at this.
+With young kids, the only chance I have to spend quality time with the internet (or relaxing in front of a movie with my husband) is right before I go to bed.
 But I’m trying to do better.